COVID-19 Autism/Applied Behavior Analysis Telehealth Policy Updates

 In order for a virtual visit provider to be listed in our virtual visit provider directory for members, a provider must complete a virtual visit attestation form.
 Optum Behavioral Health is processing new virtual visit attestations in the order they are received as quickly as possible and once completed, your information will be displayed in our virtual visit provider directory for members, but, during the nationwide public health emergency, virtual care can be provided to a member.

 Effective immediately, Optum Behavioral Health is expanding our policies around telehealth services for our Medicare Advantage, Medicare Part B, Medicaid and commercial membership, making it easier for patients to connect with their behavioral health provider.
 Optum Behavioral Health will waive the Centers for Medicare and Medicaid’s (CMS) originating site restriction for Medicare Advantage, Medicaid and commercial members, so that care providers can bill for telehealth services performed while a patient is at home.
-This change in policy is effective until July 24, 2020, but we may extend that date as necessary and will communicate through all appropriate channels.
+This change in policy is effective through October 22, 2020, but we may extend that date as necessary and will communicate through all appropriate channels.

 - Providers must use their clinical judgement about the appropriateness and effectiveness of using telehealth to deliver ABA services based on knowledge of each member’s specific clinical needs.
 This applies to all ABA CPT and HCPC codes, with the exceptions of 0362T and 0373T, which require on-site services with multiple staff present.